AdobeDocs/experience-platform.en/help/query-service/api/alert-subscriptions.md

 >
 >All executed queries support alert subscriptions, but you do not need to be the query creator to subscribe to an alert.
 Other users can also enroll for alerts on a query that they did not create.

-The following alerts apply without an alert subscription :
+The following alerts apply without an alert subscription:

 * When a batch query job finishes, users receive a notification.
 * When a batch query job's duration exceeds a threshold, an alert is triggered to the person that scheduled the query.